Healthcare & Health Insurance in Mexico

 When we asked expats and global nomads about the quality of medical care in Mexico, they replied:

 "Healthcare services in Mexico are provided by both public and private institutions.
 The public healthcare system is known as the Mexican Social Security Institute (IMSS) and is funded by the government.
 It provides basic medical services to Mexican citizens and permanent residents, including preventive care, diagnosis, and treatment.
 The quality of public healthcare in Mexico is generally considered to be good, although there are some areas where it is lacking.
 Foreign residents do not have access to the public healthcare system, but they can purchase private health insurance to cover medical expenses.
-Expats in Mexico typically use private healthcare services, although some may opt to use the public system if they are eligible," said one foreigner in Mexico.
+Expats in Mexico typically use private healthcare services, although some may opt to use the public system if they are eligible," explained one expat living in Mexico.

 Get Quote